camilogarciabotero/Biolibrary/README.md

 ***

 # Biolibray
-This repo contains some code and scripts I've developed for bioinformatics tasks
+This repo contains some code and scripts I've developed for bioinformatics tasks.
+In the coming future I'll be adding some other scripts.